hmakelin/gisnav/docs/vitepress/docs/setup-gis-server.md

 # Setup GIS Server

-GISNav requires access to a GIS server that serves high-resolution orthoimagery for the approximate global position of the vehicle.
-The orthoimagery consisting of orthophotos and optional DEM (Digital Elevation Model) rasters are requested from a WMS (Web Map Service) which allows querying rasters by an arbitrary bounding box, and DEM elevation values by an arbitrary global position via its GetMap requests.
+GISNav uses an onboard GIS server as a source for high-resolution orthoimagery and digital elevation models (DEM) for the approximate global position of the vehicle.
+This page describes how to setup a self-hosted GIS server.
+If you are [running the mock GPS demo](/README), you can simply use the provided `mapserver` [Docker Compose service](/deploy-with-docker-compose).

+## Overview
+GISnav requests rasters from a WMS service which allows querying by an arbitrary bounding box (instead of by pre-computed tile).

-The DEM is optionally used to input ground elevation z-coordinates to the PnP (Perspective-n-Point) problem solved by GISNav's pose estimation algorithm in `PoseNode`.
-If a DEM is not available, GISNav simply assumes a planar ground elevation, which may be sufficient when flying at higher altitudes where an isometric perspective does not significantly distort the perceived image.
+The DEM is optionally used to input ground elevation z-coordinates to the Perspective-n-Point (PnP) problem solved by [PoseNode](/_build/sphinx/markdown/public/pose_node).
+If a DEM is not available, GISNav assumes a planar ground elevation, which may be sufficient when flying at higher altitudes where an isometric perspective does not significantly distort the perceived image.

 ## Example Setups

-You are encouraged to self-host an onboard GIS server with public domain orthoimagery because in a realistic scenario, the GIS should be embedded onboard and not depend on an internet connection.
+You should probably self-host an onboard GIS server with public domain orthoimagery because in a realistic scenario, the GIS should be embedded onboard and not depend on an internet connection.
 For development, it may sometimes be more convenient to proxy an existing commercial tile-based endpoint.

+Because the [mock GPS demo](/README) uses NAIP imagery, in this section we will briefly describe how to obtain NAIP data in case you want to build your own GIS service.

 ::: info Tile-based endpoints
 Commercial web-based map services are often [tile-based](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) because it is more efficient to serve pre-rendered tiles than to render unique rasters for each individual requested bounding box.
 You will need a WMS proxy if you decide to go with a tile-based endpoint.

 :::

-::: warning: Warning: Caching of map tiles
+::: warning Warning: Caching of map tiles
 Many commercial services explicitly prohibit the caching of map tiles in their Terms of Use (ToU), especially if their business model is based on billing API requests.
 This is mainly to prevent disintermediation in case their tiles are redistributed to a large number of end users.

 While caching tiles onboard your own drone is likely not the kind of misuse targeted by such clauses, you should still make sure you understand the ToU of the service you are using and that it fits your planned use case.